Hello, I am Kumar Abhinav from the Machine Learning Team at Mercari Inc. Japan.

 The feature extraction processing time for various Android devices are as follows:

 |Android Devices||Avg.
 Feature Extraction Time (per image)|

 |Google Pixel 2||0.21 sec|

 |Moto G5s Plus||0.65 sec|

 The ranking of various Android devices performance on different machine learning tasks can be found here.

-Challenges in Client-Side Computing
+Future of Client-Side Computing